Back

 Key principles of designing a truly scalable project

-When creating design-concepts, the main principles we follow are:
+When creating design concepts, the main principles we follow are:

 1. Don’t reinvent the wheel

 This refers to design elements, product interfaces, and user scenarios.
 At this stage, there’s no need to craft a very unique design.
 It won’t become your key advantage — most likely it will just distract both users and investors from the core app mechanics.
+At the design-concept stage, implementing a visually attractive and viable “Frankenstein monster” that you can rebuild or adapt in the future — this is key.

 2. Follow trends

-Knowing UI/UX trends is quite important for all designers, but when it comes to design-concepts this skill becomes super important.
+Knowing UI/UX trends is quite important for all designers, but when it comes to design concepts, this skill becomes super important.
 Due to UI/UX experience and knowledge of the best design practices, it’s possible to craft product designs that look attractive and clear for both investors and users.

 3. Knowing the don’ts